davewasthere/davebeer/_posts/2011-11-10-another-summer-down-under.md

 Relevancy is a good criteria.
 If I've used it in the past twelve months, then it's probably something relevant/useful.
 That spare arabic keyboard then probably needs to be donated/binned.

 Is it something that enriches my life somehow?
 I would keep a painting that I liked.
 Books, my one big weakness, are also something that I consider enrich my life.
-I have a cupboard full of ones, written by my favourite authors, that I read and re-read.
+I have a cupboard full of books, written by my favourite authors, that I read and re-read.

 What other criteria should you use when making a decision to keep or get rid of something?
 And how much 'stuff' is enough?
 For three or four months each year, I effectively live out of a suitcase and don't find it too restricting.
 Does that make everything I've got at home superfluous?